ml-cube/ml3-platform-docs/md-docs/user_guide/monitoring/index.md

 > __How scores work:__ a low score means the sample is consistent with normal data; a high score means it deviates from learned patterns.
 If the score exceeds a configured threshold, the sample is flagged as a novelty.

-This approach requires no labeled anomaly samples, making it well suited for real-world scenarios where unusual cases are rare, unknown, or difficult to collect.

 #### Visualization and Localization

 When a novelty is detected, the system generates visual explanations to pinpoint the source of the deviation.
 The form of the explanation depends on the data type: